yalidu/yalidu.github.io/_pages/about.md

 machine learning/
 multi-agent cooperation/coordination, policy generalization/evaluation, social aspects of learning agents (e.g. explainability, ethics, fairness),and industrial applications.
 # About Me

+Applying or enquiry with your CV, transcripts, and any materials that you think are relevant to: yali.du(at)kcl.ac.uk

 -->